shpulak/UserApp/README.md

 # UserApp

-This is a sample application consisting of implementation of servlets andJDBC with basic CRUD operations.
+This is a sample application consisting of implementation of servlets and JDBC with basic CRUD operations.